Karthickhashagile/thredded/README.md

 |:---:|:---:|
 | ![Topic on iPhone 6 (Thredded v0.8.2)](https://cloud.githubusercontent.com/assets/216339/20338433/0920debc-abcf-11e6-811c-8f29d10dfed7.png) | ![Messageboard Preferences on iPhone 6 (Thredded v0.8.2)](https://cloud.githubusercontent.com/assets/216339/20338432/090e9c5c-abcf-11e6-8e7e-e287d31f6a54.png) |

 Thredded works with SQLite, MySQL (v5.6.4+), and PostgreSQL.
 Thredded has no infrastructure dependencies other than the database and, if configured in the parent application, the ActiveJob backend dependency such as Redis.
-Currently only MRI Ruby 2.2+ is supported.
-We would love to support JRuby and Rubinius as well.
+Currently, Ruby 3.2.0 and Rails 7 are supported.
+We would love to support JRuby and Rubinius in the future.

 If you're looking for variations on a theme - see [Discourse].
 However, It is a full rails application and not an engine like Thredded.